patrykkalinowski/godot-openvr-asset-wiki/OpenVR-actions.md

 ```
 Be sure to change `controller_type` to match the controller type in the bindings list.

 In the `actions` section we define our actions.
-Each action has a `name` and a `type`.
+Each action has a `name`, `requirement` and a `type`.
 Right now we're only defining one action and we don't have any of our default actions.
 As a result none of the default button and axis logic in Godot will work.
 We do still track the HMD and the controllers.

+The supported requirements are:
+- `mandatory`, this action has to be bound
+- `suggested`, OpenVR will highlight this if it's not bound
+- `optional`, OpenVR will not complain if this isn't bound.

 The supported types are:
 - `boolean`, a button that can be pressed or released